Hedreon/PasswordGenerator-Legacy/src/main/java/com/hedreon/passwordgenerator/README.md

 ### Q&A
 Q: **Why is there no locations & positions referenced anywhere *during* the UI creation process?**

-A: The layout handles these, because, after the creation of the UI, it then proceeds to setup the layout, which moves all the components into their organized places.
+A: The layout handles these, because, after the creation of the UI, it then proceeds to set up the layout, which moves all the components into their organized places.

 ## Which ones which?